 Going deeper happens with regular practice.
 The 12 posture sequence can be learned and practised at home as a meditation in movement, without having to engage the thinking brain too much.
 Over the months and years, the subtle energy of the body flows more easily and awareness is developed.
 On a physical level flexibility, strength and health are raised.
 As postures are mastered, there are more variations and longer holding for ‘advanced’ levels.

-Swami Sivananda and Swami Vishnu had a vision of Peace, both within the individual and in society, and both served tirelessly to generate this possibility.
+Swami Sivananda and Swami Vishnu had a vision of Peace, within the individual and in society, and both served tirelessly to generate this possibility.
 Part of this was the training of yoga teachers and the creation of yoga centres in cities and ashrams in full nature – now a global network.
 When you practice Sivananda yoga you are supported not only by the historical guru parampara or lineage of Swamis, but also by a vibrant community.